Ismikhan Yusubov

 Ismikhan Mahammad oghlu Yusubov is an Azerbaijani mathematician and writer-publicist.

 Life

-He was born in 1945 in Poylu village of Aghstafa rayon of Azerbaijan.
-In 1962, he was admitted to the Faculty of Mechanics-Mathematics of the Azerbaijan State University.
-After a 3-year army service in Moscow from 1964-1967, he graduated from the university in 1970 and worked for a year as a math and physics teacher in Jalilabad city.
-At Azerbaijan State University (later Baku State University) he started as doctoral student (1971), then assistant instructor (1974), assistant professor (1981) and associate professor (1989), defended his candidate of sciences dissertation (1983) there.
-In 1993-2012, he worked at some universities in Turkey (Kojaeli, Sakarya).
-In 2012-2014 he again worked at the department of Algebra and Geometry of the Faculty of Mechanics-Mathematics at Baku State University.
+He was born in 1945 in the village of Poylu, Aghstafa region, Azerbaijan.
+In 1962, he was admitted to the Faculty of Mechanics and Mathematics of Azerbaijan State University.
+After completing a three-year military service in Moscow from 1964 to 1967, he graduated from the university in 1970 and worked for one year as a mathematics and physics teacher in Jalilabad.

+At Azerbaijan State University (later Baku State University) he began his academic career as a doctoral student in 1971.
+He then served as an assistant instructor in 1974, assistant professor in 1981, and associate professor in 1989.
+He defended his Candidate of Sciences dissertation in 1983 at the same institution.

+From 1993 to 2012, he worked at universities in Turkey, including Kojaeli and Sakarya Universities.
+From 2012 to 2014, he returned to Baku State University, where he worked at the Department of Algebra and Geometry of the Faculty of Mechanics and Mathematics.

 Works

 Ismikhan Yusubov is the author of more than 100 scientific articles, teaching aids and books.